anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 | infra.net.cfg.005 | Service Function Chaining | Yes/No            | N                              | Y                 |
 | infra.net.cfg.006 | Traffic patterns symmetry | Yes/No            | Y                              | Y                 |

-*[Workload Transtion Guidelines.](../chapters/appendix-a.md) might have other interfaces (such as SR-IOV VFs to be directly passed to a VM or a Pod) or NIC-specific drivers on guest machines transiently allowed until mature enough solutions are available with a similar efficiency level (for example regarding CPU and energy consumption).

 <p align="center"><b>Table 5-12:</b> Virtual Networking features and configuration for the 2 types of SW profiles.</p>
+>_* might have other interfaces (such as SR-IOV VFs to be directly passed to a VM or a Pod) or NIC-specific drivers on guest machines transiently allowed until mature enough solutions are available with a similar efficiency level (for example regarding CPU and energy consumption)._
 <!--
 | .conf | Feature | Type  | Basic | Network Intensive | Compute Intensive |
 |------------------|----------------|----------------|----------------|----------------|----------------|